lauratmercer/Hacking-healthcare-APGO-2018/README.md

 **Interactive component:**

-Participants will convert an existing presentation into a Litsignal module complete with references, attachments, and optional audio and video that can be accessed anywhere (https://litsignal.com/username/module-title).
+Participants will convert an slide presentation into a Litsignal module complete with references, attachments, and optional audio and video that can be accessed anywhere (https://litsignal.com/participant-username/module-title).

 **Take home product:**